Eadweard Muybridge: Yosemite

-From June to November 1867, Muybridge visited Yosemite Valley He took enormous safety risks to make his photographs, using a heavy view camera and stacks of glass plate negatives.
-A stereograph he published in 1872 shows him sitting casually on a projecting rock over the Yosemite Valley, with 2000 ft of empty space yawning below him.
+From June to November 1867, Muybridge visited Yosemite Valley.
+He took enormous safety risks to make his photographs, using a heavy view camera and stacks of glass plate negatives.
+A stereograph he published in 1872 shows him sitting casually on a projecting rock over the Yosemite Valley, with 2000 ft of empty space below him.
 He returned with numerous stereoscopic views and larger plates.
 He selected 20 pictures to be retouched and manipulated for a subscription series that he announced in February 1868.
 Twenty original photographs (possibly the same) were used to illustrate John S. Hittel's guide book Yosemite: Its Wonders and Its Beauties (1868).

 Some of the pictures were taken of the same scenes shot by his contemporary Carleton Watkins.
 Muybridge's photographs showed the grandeur and expansiveness of the West; if human figures were portrayed, they were dwarfed by their surroundings, as in Chinese landscape paintings.
 In comparing the styles of the two photographers, Watkins has been called "a classicist, making serene, stately pictures of a still, eternal world of beauty", while Muybridge was "a romantic who sought out the uncanny, the unsettling, the uncertain".
 In the 21st century there have been claims that many landscape photos attributed to Muybridge were actually made by or under the close guidance of Watkins, but these claims are disputed.
 Regardless, Muybridge started to develop his own leading-edge innovations in photography, especially in the capturing of ever-faster motion.

 Government commissions

+Alaska

-In 1868, Muybridge was commissioned by the US government to travel to the newly acquired US territory of Alaska to photograph the Tlingit Native Americans, occasional Russian inhabitants, and dramatic landscapes.
+In 1868, Muybridge was commissioned by the United States government to travel to the newly acquired United States territory of Alaska to photograph the Tlingit Native Americans, occasional Russian inhabitants, and dramatic landscapes.

+Lighthouses of the West Coast

 In 1871, the United States Lighthouse Board hired Muybridge to photograph lighthouses of the American West Coast.
 From March to July, he travelled aboard the Lighthouse Tender Shubrick to document these structures.

+Modoc War

 In 1873, Muybridge was commissioned by the US Army to photograph the "Modoc War" dispute with the Native American tribe in northern California and Oregon.
 A number of these photographs were carefully staged and posed for maximum effect, despite the long exposures required by the slow photographic emulsions of the time.